 She then took on the wings of a great eagle and escaped to the bulrushes of the Nile awaiting the time her child would be delivered.

 When the child was born the seven Hethors, manifestations of Hethor that foresaw future events like the fate of a child, instructed Djehuti, the god of law both in heaven and on earth, to go to Auset and say: “Come, O goddess Auset, it is good to be obedient, for there is life for him that will follow the advice of another.

 “Hide the male-child Horu, for it shall come to pass that his limbs shall grow, and he shall be empowered with two-fold strength, and then he shall be lifted to the throne of his father, and shall avenge him; and his name shall be: the Prince of the Two-Lands.”

-Obviously, the adult Djehut-Mosu would have in this sense been like the European missionaries who came to Africa and Australia in the 18th and 19th centuries; captivated by the beauty of their innocent simplicity.
+Obviously, when Djehut-Mos entered Ethiopia as an adult it would have in this sense been like the European missionaries who came to Africa and Australia in the 18th and 19th centuries; captivated by the beauty of their innocent simplicity.

 Amenhotep IV’s conversion and destruction of the then priesthood under the name Aakhu-en-Aten only reinforces the legend.
 Thus, showing the inherent spiritualism and monism within the Afro-Asiatic soul.

 Even when we return to the story of Horu, who, tired of his case getting rejected and the stubbornness of the tribunal, particularly of Ra – who to demonstrate his own ambivalence went into hiding – chose to go to his father Ausar for help.